mhxion/awesome-discord-communities/README.md

 ## Blockchain and Cryptocurrency

 The open-source development of cryptocurrencies and the applications of blockchain.
-No trading.

 <img align="left" height="94px" width="94px" alt="Server Icon" src="images/server_icons/cryptodevs.png" />